-For first generation students of Hispanic heritage, this scholarship offers financial aid for high school and college students, as well as those transferring from a community college.
-There are varying deadlines for priority consideration, the first being January 31, second: February 28, third and final: March 30.
+The scholarship surrounds first generation students of Hispanic heritage.
+The scholarship offers financial aid for high school and college students, and also those transferring from a community college.
+There are varying deadlines for priority consideration.
+The deadlines are January 31, February 28, and March 30.

-To be eligible, students must: have a minimum 3.0 GPA, demonstrate financial aid, be a first generation student, be of Hispanic descent.
+To be eligible, students need a minimum 3.0 GPA, must demonstrate financial aid, be a first generation student, be of Hispanic descent.

 Clifford H. Spicer Memorial Scholarship

-Students who are residents of Michigan and are pursuing an education in land surveying or civil engineering, this one is for you.
-This scholarship awards those enrolled in ABET-accredited programs or those transferring into one.
+This scholarship is for students who are residents of Michigan.
+Additionally, a requirement is that the students study education in land surveying or civil engineering.
+Furthermore, this scholarship awards those enrolled in ABET-accredited programs or those transferring into one.

-To apply, students have to: be a resident of Michigan, have a minimum 3.0 GPA for high school, 2.5 GPA for freshman year of college, 2.75 for sophomore, and 3.0 for junior year, pursuing a relevant major, be enrolled full time.
+To apply, students have to: be a resident of Michigan.
+Additionally, students have to possess a minimum 3.0 GPA for high school.
+A 2.5 GPA for freshman year, 2.75 for sophomore, and 3.0 for junior year needs to be maintained.
+Furthermore, it is necessary that students pursue a relevant major, or be enrolled full time.

 Horatio Alger Scholarship Program

 This unique scholarship awards high school seniors who have overcome adversity.
 The program, offered on both the national and state level, can gift financial aid to college students.
 These students should be graduating and enrolling in a 4-year college/university.
 Secondly, the scholarship also applies to those who plan to go to a 2-year community college and then transfer to a 4-year institution.

 Eligible students must: be a US citizen.
 Also, it is mandatory that students possess a minimum 2.0 GPA, demonstrate financial need, be involved in community activities.
 Furthermore, it is asked that students display integrity.

 Amount: $500 / $7,500